 I also collect, at the end of the study, an unincentivized, binary measure.
-Subjects are asked to report whether they believe they were close to the correct choice for most of the questions or not.
+Subjects are asked to report whether they believe they were close to the correct choice for most of the questions or not.13

 Randomization and Order.
 Subjects are randomly assigned one of three treatments.
 Within the treatments, they are assigned a random order of blocks.
 The blocks are the two comparative choice tasks and the belief updating task.
 Within the blocks, to help with the consistency of choices, subjects always start by evaluating the box with the lowest value and each following box is the immediate next highest in value.
-For instance, in the Base 4 vs Base 10 task, they evaluate first a box that has drawn 0 red balls out of 4, then 1 red ball.
-This continues with higher numbers and finishes with a box that has drawn 4 out of 4 red balls.
-Note, therefore, that it is straightforward to respect monotonicity as a subject only needs to remember their last choice.
-In the belief updating task, they evaluate n = 4 first, followed by n = 10 and n = 25.
+Therefore, it is straightforward to respect monotonicity as a subject only needs to remember their last choice.
 Subjects are informed that one of their choices was randomly selected at the start of the study for payment.
-Therefore, it is independent of their choices in the experiment.
+It is independent of their choices in the experiment.
 This theoretically eliminates hedging possibilities across tasks.
 Finally, the outcome of the confidence elicitation mechanism is only shown at the end of the experiment once the subject sees the task chosen for payment.
-This was explicitly chosen over revealing the mechanism's outcome after each task.
-This eliminates the mental burden of potentially having to learn and change their choices for many tasks, but more importantly, it prevents learning and contamination for future questions.
+This eliminates the mental burden of potentially having to learn and change their choices for many tasks, but more importantly, it prevents learning and contamination across questions.

-5 Experimental Results
+5 Experimental Tests and Results

 Background.
 I collected responses from 400 Prolific subjects.
 Subjects were paid \$2.5 USD for completing the study, with a chance to earn a bonus payment of \$5.
 The median completion time was 17 minutes, and around 60% of the subjects earned a bonus payment.
 Subjects were screened and had to pass a comprehension task.
 To participate, subjects needed an approval rate between 97%-99%, to have completed at least 100 studies, and to reside in the US.
-In the comprehension task, they are explicitly taught the monotonicity condition (Section 4).
+In the comprehension task, they are explicitly taught the monotonicity condition concerning red balls.
 Subjects can only start the actual tasks after demonstrating they understand the monotonicity condition.
-The study was pre-registered on Aspredicted.org.
+The study was pre-registered on Aspredicted.org.14

 Variables and Measures.
 I focus on the indifference curves (ICs) and first study whether they are parallel straight lines in the aggregate and whether they differ by treatment.
 I then consider individual choices via three measures.
 The first measure quantifies whether an individual's ICs are parallel straight lines.
 For each indifference curve, I compute its angle relative to the x-axis.
-This yields 10 angles, and I can compute, for each individual, the standard deviation of the angles of their ICs.
-This should be close to 0 for straight parallel lines.
+This yields 10 angles for each individual for the comparative choice tasks.
+The standard deviation of the angles should be close to 0 for straight parallel lines.
 Therefore, the larger this is, the less parallel the ICs must be.
 The second measure captures for each choice whether the subject chose according to the proportion of red balls (good signals) and neglected the sample size.
-For each choice, the subject chooses the minimal $x_y^n$ , $n \in \{10, 25\}$ , such that $(x_y^n, n) \succeq (y, 4)$ , for each $y \in \{0, 1, 2, 3, 4\}$ .
-I say that the subject's choice is consistent with a sample size neglect if $\left|\frac{x_y^n}{n} - \frac{y}{4}\right| \le 0.05$ .
-This implies that the subject's choice is well predicted by the sample proportion.
-Figure 3 below illustrates the type of ICs that would qualify.
-Note this is a demanding definition.
-For example, when n = 10 and y = 2, then the subject needs to pick exactly $x_y^n = 5$ .
-Finally, for each choice, I collect a binary measure of confidence, as outlined in the previous section.
+For each choice, the subject chooses the minimal x_y^n , $n \in \{10, 25\}$, such that $(x_y^n, n) \succeq (y, 4)$, for each $y \in \{0, 1, 2, 3, 4\}$.
+I say that the subject's choice is consistent with a sample size neglect if $\left|\frac{x_y^n}{n} - \frac{y}{4}\right| \le 0.05$.
+This implies